trentlarson/endorser-ch/README.md

 - 100 0 errors in local data on report screens
 - 90 2 add search for claim #claim
+- 90 0 wrap all async functions (eg. services) in try-catch blocks
 - 90 2 add search for claim on parcel of land #cplot ^claim
 - 90 2 add search for endorser (in network?)
 - 90 0 is issuer used consistently from JWT (and is payload.iss usage accurate?)